dgrofsick/osticket-prereqs/README.md

 <br />

-<b>Note:</b> Keep the Virtual network in mind the <b>Networking</b> tab for future use anytime multiple VMs are created to ensure they are all on same vnet.
+<b>Note: Keep the Virtual network in mind, located in the <b>Networking</b> tab, for future use anytime multiple VMs are created to ensure they are all on the same vnet.</b>

 ![Step 3](https://github.com/dgrofsick/osticket-prereqs/assets/148154704/3673536e-c43c-4831-aa16-fb3f0c19094b)